 How World Crises Impact Oil Prices

-World unrest also caused high oil prices in the spring of 2011.
-In March 2011, investors became concerned about unrest in Libya, Egypt and Tunisia in what became known as the Arab Spring.
-Oil prices rose above $100 a barrel in early March and reached its peak of $113 a barrel in late April.
+World unrest also causes high oil prices.
+In March 2011, investors became concerned about unrest in several countries, including Libya, Egypt, and Tunisia (called the "Arab Spring").
+As a result, oil prices rose above $100/b in early March and peaked at around $113/b in late April.